National High Magnetic Field Laboratory

-The National High Magnetic Field Laboratory (MagLab) is a facility at Florida State University, the University of Florida, and Los Alamos National Laboratory in New Mexico, that performs magnetic field research in physics, biology, bioengineering, chemistry, geochemistry, biochemistry.
+The National High Magnetic Field Laboratory (MagLab) is a facility at Florida State University, the University of Florida, and Los Alamos National Laboratory in New Mexico, that performs magnetic field research in physics, biology, bioengineering, chemistry, geochemistry, and biochemistry.
 It is the only such facility in the US, and is among twelve high magnetic facilities worldwide.
 The lab is supported by the National Science Foundation and the state of Florida, and works in collaboration with private industry.
 The facility also includes the DC Magnet building and the Nuclear Magnetic Resonance building.

-The lab holds several world records for the world's strongest magnets, including highest magnetic field of 45.5 Tesla.
-For nuclear magnetic resonance spectroscopy experiments, its 33 ST series connected hybrid (SCH) magnet broke the record during a series of tests conducted by MagLab engineers and scientists on 15 November 2016, reaching its full field of 36 Tesla.
+The lab holds several world records for the world's strongest magnets, including highest magnetic field of 45.5 tesla.
+For nuclear magnetic resonance spectroscopy experiments, its 33 ST series connected hybrid (SCH) magnet broke the record during a series of tests conducted by MagLab engineers and scientists on 15 November 2016, reaching its full field of 36 tesla.

 History

 Proposal and award

 In 1989, Florida State University (FSU), Los Alamos National Laboratory, and the University of Florida submitted a proposal to the National Science Foundation (NSF) for a new national laboratory supporting interdisciplinary research in high magnetic fields.
 The plan proposed a federal-state partnership serving magnet-related research, science and technology education, and partnering industry.
 The goal was to maintain the competitive position of the US in magnet-related research and development.
 Following a peer-review competition, the NSF approved the FSU-led consortium's proposal.